 The Materials Science & Engineering program reports directly to Dean of the Graduate School of the University of Arkansas, but closely aligns its policies with the policies of both the Fulbright College of Arts and Sciences and the College of Engineering.

 Students applying for admission to the MS program must have a Bachelor of Science degree in a rigorous science or engineering field, and students must have completed a math sequence through differential equations and a calculus based physics sequence through an introduction to modern physics.
 Undergraduate deficiencies will be evaluated by the program's admission committee, and will be largely defined as the courses needed to support the student's success in the graduate courses they choose.

 Participants in the MS program will be encouraged to complete an interdisciplinary research-thesis based Master of Science degree, although a non-thesis path could be allowed with approval of the program's graduate affairs committee.
 Both degree paths require a mixture of physics, engineering, other science, and business management classes, resulting in a degree that will be highly marketable to career opportunities in the development and manufacturing of high tech materials and devices.

-MS students will select from one of seven concentration areas of study:
+MS students will select from one of six concentration areas of study:

 - Mechanical & Structural Materials

 - Energy Materials & Devices

 - Biological Materials & Devices

 - Materials Modeling